jdkublnick/UPP/doc/UserGuide/CustomizingTheUPP/EnablingOutput.rst

 **Sigma Levels**

 By default, only certain sigma levels are outputted.
-These levels are in the source file `SET_LVLSXML.f` and can be found between lines 342 and 363.
-Users must:
+These levels are defined in `SET_LVLSXML.f <https://github.com/NOAA-EMC/UPP/blob/develop/sorc/ncep_post.fd/SET_LVLSXML.f>`_ using the ``ASIGO1`` array.
+Users must review these levels in the ``SET_LVLSXML.f`` file to confirm compatibility with their requirements.

 - **Verify Default Levels**:
   Review these levels in the `SET_LVLSXML.f` source file to confirm their compatibility with your requirements.